Northern France & Belgium WWI Literature English, Drama & Performing Arts School Trips & Tours

 Home to over 5,000m² of wave pools and water slides that will keep your pupils active whilst they’re away.

-Take a tour of the sweet factory located in Boulogne-sur-Mer, where pupils will learn from the French commentary, demonstrations and be able to taste the delicious sweets produced.
+Learn about the history of the sweet shop and see how the sweets and lollipops are made.
+Pupils will learn from the French commentary, demonstrations and be able to taste the delicious sweets produced.

 Get a real taste of France!
 At a working snail farm, your group will learn how one of France’s most famous foods is reared.
 Then sit back and see which of your pupils will be first to sample one for themselves.